-- Evaluate whether the vaccine recipients experience increased risk of safety events of interest and other clinically significant events post-vaccination. - Estimate the incidence rates of safety events of interest and other clinically significant events among subcohorts of interest such as individuals who are pregnant, individuals who are immunocompromised, and stratified by age.
+• Evaluate whether vaccine recipients experience increased risk of safety events of interest and other clinically significant events post-vaccination.

+Estimate the incidence rates of safety events of interest and other clinically significant events among subcohorts of interest such as individuals who are pregnant, individuals who are immunocompromised, and stratified by age.

-Study design: This is a prospective observational cohort study of US healthcare workers, in which data are collected from participant self-report at regular intervals following vaccination, primarily using a secure web portal, as well as medical records for confirming the occurrence of safety events.
+Study design: This is a prospective observational cohort study of US healthcare workers, their families, and their communities, in which data are collected from participant self-report at regular intervals following vaccination, primarily using a secure web portal, as well as medical records for confirming the occurrence of safety events.
 The study period will be 30 months.